reactive-firewall/multicast/.github/AI_USAGE_POLICY.md

   * The project implements a dual-approval system to help prevent single points of failure.
   * AI approvals are tracked separately from human approvals in the review process.
 Humans must be responsible for the actual merge of pull-requests.
-  * Every user (e.g., AI, or human) must have a distinct code-signing identity (see 4.1.B).
+  * Every user (e.g., AI or human) must have a distinct code-signing identity (see 4.1.B).
   * Only human controlled identities may merge branches, or commit to the default branch directly.

+> [!NOTE]
+> Historicly @dependabot (a simple bot, not a LLM-based AI) had been allowed to merge to the
+> default branch; this policy considers such actions in the past to now be violations of § 4.3.A
+> because the code-signing identity was not controlled by a human.
+Fortunately these changes had
+> been limited to improving supply-chain security and required approval from the project admin.

 ## 5. Implementation and Compliance